tianocore-docs/edk2-BuildSpecification/13_build_reports/136_global_pcd_section.md

 #### Example

 ```
-*P PcdWinNtFirmwareFdSize   : FIXED (UINT32) = 0x2a0000
+*P PcdWinNtFirmwareFdSize   : FIXED (UINT32) = 0x2a0000 (2752512)
-                              DEC DEFAULT = 0x0
+                              DEC DEFAULT = 0x0 (0)
 ```

 #### 13.6.2.3 Additional optional lines

-Additional lines are optional and show if the PCD's value was obtained from the INF file.
+Additional lines are optional and show if the PCD's value was obtained from the INF file or DSC file components module scoped PCD section.
 This will be listed if the module's final PCD value is not the same as the first line.
-The value can be obtained from the INF file only if a single module uses the PCD.

-*M means the PCD's value was obtained from the INF file.
+*M means the PCD's value was obtained from the INF file or DSC file components module scoped PCD section.

 These lines are formatted as: